zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 <h3 style="color: #22D491;">Naïve Client-Server</h4>

-- Horrible skipping and jittering during play
+- Horrible skipping
-- Networking code is mixed with gameplay code
+- Mixes gameplay & networking code

 </div>

 Notes:

-- I started off with a client-server model, running a headless Bevy instance on the server and synchronizing transforms.
+- I started off trying the simplest thing I could think of: a headless bevy server that synchronizes transforms between clients.
-- While it kind of worked, the players were constantly skipping and jittering around during play.
+- While this kind of worked, the skipping was horrible and it was unplayable.
-- Additionally, the networking code had to be mixed in with the gameplay code.
-It was easy to make a change in the game that would break networking unintentionally.
+- I also had to add a bunch of networking code all throughout the gameplay code, which was annoying and complicated.

 ---